 Pure Mathematics is concerned with fundamental mathematical structures, and studies them for their own sake.
 Researchers may be driven by the beauty of the problem or the difficulty of the solution.
 Mathematics that is considered to be "pure" can later turn out to have unexpected applications.
 Finance, computer science and cryptography are all areas where pure mathematics is now of vital importance.

-The Department has an active seminar program with a weekly Departmental seminar, as well as weekly seminars in algebra and analysis.
-The Joint Colloquium, co-organised with the University of Sydney, is held regularly.
+The Department has an active seminar program.
 Details can be found on our Seminars page.